null-machine/limbus-company-roll-analyzer/index.md

 \- Terrible roll numbers and ammo limitations make her generally impractical
 \- Used almost exclusively to reset until she can fire S3 turn one in battles that take less than a couple turns

 ---

-### Unavailable Writeups

-Writeups will not be available for the rest of the units, since they are generally unremarkable and do not have much nuance outside of what the average player can figure out by reading their pages and looking at their roll numbers.
-[Of course, their roll charts and numerical rankings will still be available here.](https://github.com/null-machine/limbus-company-clash-tool)

----